 M.B.A.
-Program Curriculum
+Program Curriculum with a Classic Concentration

 Sonoma State's part-time M.B.A. program has been adapted to meet the ever-changing needs of today's business world.
-It will equip students with business tools and strategies to deliver results in today's transformational economy.
-Newly re-designed, it will teach students not just how to read financial statements, but how to apply that information to make decisions and shape strategy.
-It will help students learn not just the principles of marketing, but how to develop a brand, deliver transformational customer experiences, and integrate marketing communication across numerous outlets.
-Students will gain knowledge not just in business strategies, but in innovation, entrepreneurship, and building a learning organization.
+It will equip you with business tools and strategies to deliver results in today's transformational economy.
+Newly re-designed, it will teach you not just how to read financial statements, but how to apply that information to make decisions and shape strategy.
+Not just the principles of marketing, but how to develop a brand, deliver transformational customer experiences, and integrate marketing communication across numerous outlets.
+Not just business strategies, but innovation, entrepreneurship, and building a learning organization.

 The new part-time M.B.A. is organized around a 4-3-2-1 model: four core courses, three theme areas, two electives, and one capstone course.
-Three theme areas - International Business and Global Issues, Leadership and Ethics, and Contemporary Business Issues - allow students to choose their career emphasis.
+Three theme areas - International Business and Global Issues, Leadership and Ethics, and Contemporary Business Issues allow you to choose your career emphasis.

-Inside and outside of the classroom, students gain access to the deep knowledge of our regional business partners and to career support services.
+Inside and outside of the classroom, students gain access to the deep knowledge of our regional business partners, to the activities of the North Bay iHub to cultivate innovation and entrepreneurship, and to career support services.

-Evening classes are designed to easily fit into busy schedules, small class sizes allow students to make personal connections with classmates, and professional instructors are committed to helping students reach their future business goals.
+Evening classes are designed to easily fit into your busy schedule, small class sizes allow for you to make personal connections with your classmates, and professional instructors are driven to help you reach your future business goals.